AnthonyCano/Dejunk/README.md

 # Dejunk
-Application to unsubscribe from junk emails in gmail.
+Application to unsubscribe from junk emails in Gmail.
 Most done for getting to work with the Gmail API

-Note: Was written using the Windows Subsystem for Linux using Ubuntu.
-Needed a virtual environment, and was just created with source venv/bin/activate
+Note: It was written using the Windows subsystem for Linux using Ubuntu and on MacOS.
+Virtual environment was used for dependencies.
 Dependencies
 --------------------
 Run the follow commands in the terminal to use the application